Something went wrong

 10.7M663,450

-98 Carbon Oil Companies You Can Bank On
+98 Carbon Heating Oil Companies You Can Trust

-With 507,486,888.761 gallons of heating oil delivered to Carbon houses the last heating season, the Carbon community relies on its 98 oil companies when temperatures dip.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 507,486,888.761 gallons of oil delivered to Carbon houses last winter, the Carbon community relies on its 98 oil companies to keep warm throughout the winter.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Carbon, two of the closest terminals are Ergon in Newell, PA and Etmt in Blawnox, PA.
-Then, the truck delivers the fuel oil to residences and companies throughout Carbon and the surrounding region.
+Then, the truck delivers the oil to homes and businesses throughout Carbon and the surrounding region.